 It’s highly unlikely you’ll ever need to wash the ticking on your mattress.
 But again, accidents happen and you may find yourself faced with the prospect of having to clean your mattress.
 Judicious use of mattress covers and pads can prevent this most of the time, but not always.

-Most traditional innerspring mattresses have a useful lifespan of about ten years: after that, the support and comfort decreases quite a bit.
+Most traditional innerspring mattresses have a useful lifespan of about ten years: after that, the support and comfort decrease quite a bit.
 This isn’t the case with newer mattresses, such as memory foam, whose lifespan should be clearly stated by the manufacturer.
 And it isn’t always a financial possibility to replace your mattress every decade, although a variety of payment options exist, including in-house financing and layaway plans for those on a strict budget.

-Pillows need to be replaced more often than mattresses: they’re thinner, less resilient and more easily soiled.
+Pillows need to be replaced more often than mattresses: they’re thinner, less resilient, and more easily soiled.
 Synthetic-filled pillows generally have a lifespan of about two years with good care, while down and feather filled pillows can last between five to ten years.

 It’s easy to know when your pillows need to be replaced: launder and plump them, then test for resiliency.
 Place the pillow on the bed and make a firm indent with a finger.
 If it springs back, it’s still good.
 If not, it’s time to go shopping.
-Feather and down pillows that don’t have much fluff to begin with should be replaced when they feel limp, loose or thin: if they drape lifelessly over your arm, it’s time to give up the ghost and go pillow shopping.
+Feather and down pillows that don’t have much fluff, to begin with, should be replaced when they feel limp, loose or thin: if they drape lifelessly over your arm, it’s time to give up the ghost and go pillow shopping.

-All the reasons to get a new mattress or pillow are the reasons you should invest in other bedroom textiles: if there’s been heavy soiling — an incontinent bedmate or pet, for example — that can’t be remedied by a good laundering in hot water, rips and tears that can’t be repaired with an eye toward your comfort and limp or lifeless filling that no longer keeps you warm and cozy.
+All the reasons to get a new mattress or pillow are the reasons you should invest in other bedroom textiles: if there’s been heavy soiling — an incontinent bedmate or pet, for example — that can’t be remedied by a good laundering in hot water, rips, and tears that can’t be repaired with an eye toward your comfort and limp or lifeless filling that no longer keeps you warm and cozy.

 Scratchy, threadbare sheets need to go, freeing up space in your linen closet for more comfortable bedding.
 Comforters and duvets that no longer fluff up or provide lofty coverage should be shuffled off to the great beyond.
 Blankets that have seen better days and can’t be mended or re-used for pets or cleaning rags should also go out the door.